 Office: Kirby 321

 Betina Cutaia Wilkinson is an assistant professor of political science at Wake Forest University.
 She was born in Buenos Aires, Argentina and immigrated to the United States at the age of six.
 Her research and teaching interests include race and ethnicity, Latino politics, public opinion and political behavior.
-Her current book project, under contract at University of Virginia press (series editors: Paula McClain and Luis Fraga), explores racial attitudes among whites, blacks and Latinos in the U.S. Wilkinson has a forthcoming book chapter on North Carolina Latinos and the 2012 presidential election to be published by Michigan State University Press.
-Her latest study on Latinos’ perceptions of commonality with blacks and whites is forthcoming at Political Research Quarterly.
+Her current book project Partners or Rivals?
+Power and Latino, Black and White Relations in the 21st Century is under contract at University of Virginia press (series editors: Paula McClain and Luis Fraga) and will be published in the fall of 2015.
+The book explores racial attitudes among whites, blacks and Latinos in the U.S. Wilkinson has a forthcoming book chapter on North Carolina Latinos and the 2012 presidential election to be published by Michigan State University Press.
+Her latest study on Latinos’ perceptions of commonality with blacks and whites has recently been published in Political Research Quarterly.
 In her free time, Wilkinson is involved in a few community service activities in the Winston-Salem area.

 B.A.
 2004, Loyola University New Orleans, New Orleans